Images: Chris Holden

-“What is the best paper, notebook or pad to use with the AJOTO pen” is one of the most frequent questions we are asked.
+“What is the best notepad to use with the AJOTO pen” is one of the most frequent questions we are asked.
 We have a few suggestions but the items produced by ITO BINDERY always feature high on our list.

 Our introduction to ITO BINDERY was a number of years ago when we purchased one of their memo blocks as a design curiosity for our studio, drawn in by the now iconic architectural aesthetics, but ironically not for its primary function as a writing tool.
 Although, this quickly changed when curiosity overcame us and we put Pen to paper.
 At this moment we realised that there was much more to this simple block of paper than first meets the eye and they quickly became our staple testing pad for customers during visits to our studio and for showcasing our Pens at events.

 During our trip to Tokyo in September, we decided to make our pilgrimage to the factory to meet the team, learn more about the production process and most importantly the story behind the unassuming writing block.

 ITO BINDERY has been independently operating in the Sumida District of Tokyo for over 80 years and is currently helmed by the third generation Masaki Ito.
 Traditionally small family manufactures in Japan specialized in a single process and form part of a large supply network to create finished products.
 For ITO BINDERY their expertise has been in cutting.
 After Masaki's grandfather retired his father took control of operations and added more machines, sourced from across the world, to provide greater precision and accuracy while enabling the company to increase the variety of items they could process.
 However, for the last 20 years with the rise of the internet, the paper industry has witnessed a steady decline.
 Companies like Ito Bindery started to feel the increasing pressure to evolve or face the hard consequences of resisting the inevitable change.